VClark24/Project_Transmitter/README.md

 -	sdr_init.sh is the file run to initialise the filter.
 It is an adapted version of an rc.local file that had been created by the OS.
 It ensures that DMA mode is selected (so the custom transmitter is the data source and not any internal DDS sources), any internal DDS tones are fully turned off, the sampling rate is set in software to 25 MSPS and the output frequency set to 2.4 GHz
 •   system_top.bit
 The BOOT.BIN contains the AD9361 reference design within the custom transmit chain integrated into.
 It is created by using g the bootgen utility on the system_top.bit file.
 When stored on the SD card and inserted into the ZedBoard, the Kuiper Linux OS will boot and configure the FPGA with the implemented design.
+• waveform_operation.mp4 (submitted alongside this Zip file with the Final Report) Demonstrates the start, stop and restart functions of the transmitter.
+As well as turning the filter on and off, and activating the frequency hopping functionality.